essiero/weekend-javascript-server-calculator-updated/README.md

     - teach server to read json
         - app.use(express.json());
 - create empty array where calculate history results will be stored
-- computeEquation() function (maybe with numOne and numTwo parameters?) that:
+- calculateEquation() function (maybe with numOne and numTwo parameters?) that:
     - takes in calculationObject from client
+    -
     - calculates equation
     - returns result of equation
     - makes a new object that tacks on a results property